When Risa Kostis first entered the wedding scene as a wedding day stylist, she had no idea what a huge part problem solving would play.

 As I was closing the door, one of her bridesmaids came running.
 All she could say was, ‘Risa, we need you!’.
 I quickly realized someone had walked too close to the bride and accidentally stepped on the back of her dress.
 She didn’t even have a train - it was a full tulle ball gown dress, but somehow the back of her dress was split open, and the zipper was completely broken.
 Unfortunately when that happens there isn’t an easy fix.
 You either have to replace it, or sew the bride into the garment.

-While pictures were happening, I grabbed pre-threaded needles from the front desk.
-I carry a full sewing kit but I hadn’t used those before, and I realized what a time saver they are!
-I now have them at all times.
-Once the bride was back to the suite I was able to sew her into her dress and then I superglued over the top of the zipper.
+While pictures were happening, I grabbed pre-threaded needles and the travel sewing kit.
+I have them at all times.
+Once the bride was back to the suite I was able to sew her into her dress and then I glued over the top of the zipper.
 Not only did it look perfect, but it lasted the whole night!
 Apparently it took three people to get her out of her dress later, but she got married on time and looked amazing.
 She told me that if I hadn’t been there, she never would have walked down the aisle.
 I really feel like my kit was put to the test that day and I learned something new, which happens all the time!”

 Risa often gets asked to recreate her kit for her clients.
 This request, plus the recognition that not every bride has the budget for a day-of wedding stylist, inspired Risa to create The Bride Kit, which is a consumer version of her rescue kit specifically designed for wedding day wardrobe disasters.